bright/new-www/_posts/2017-10-27-working-with-ios-in-app-purchases.md

     ![image](/images/working-with-ios-in-app-purchases/subscription-duration.png)

-8. Click **Set Starting Price** to select the default currency and price (you must chose from pricing tiers), prices for other countries are calculated automatically.
+8. Click **Set Starting Price** to select the default currency and price (you must choose from pricing tiers), prices for other countries are calculated automatically.

 9. Now you can select a different price for individual territories.
 After you save changes you'll notice that your price is kept as pricing tier: